BDC Hamburger Icon

 Open row

 Women have not always an easy path toward entrepreneurship and economic independence.
-Fortunately, as innovations such as the internet have become part of the fabric of society, determined women have found success in business using social media.
+Fortunately, as innovations like the internet have become part of the fabric of society, determined women have found success in business using social media marketing.
 Women across every ethnic group and industry can learn from the success of their predecessors and grow their businesses with online tools.

 If you want to expand your business, social media could be a critical factor in its development.
 Here’s what you need to know about how social media marketing can help women-owned enterprises reach their key markets.